ibm-cloud-docs/secure-infrastructure-vpc/shared-responsibilities.md

 |------|-------------------------------------------------|-----------------------|
 | Keep deployed services and resources up to date | | Apply fixes and updates to the compute resources that are created from the deployable architecture.
 The following resources are not updated through the deployable architecture unless otherwise indicated.   \n * [Red Hat OpenShift clusters](/docs/openshift?topic=openshift-update)  \n * [Kubernetes lusters, worker nodes, and cluster components](/docs/containers?topic=containers-update) |
 {: row-headers}
-{: caption="Table 2.
-Responsibilities for change management" caption-side="bottom"}
+{: caption="Responsibilities for change management" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}